For millennia, humans have asked the same question: what should I do today?

 In the Sybilian economy, the bundle unbundles.

 Tasks are performed by machines.
-What remains is not a "job" in the traditional sense — it is a rate portfolio.
+What remains is not a "job" in the traditional sense; it is a rate portfolio.
 A set of negotiations you participate in, influence you exercise, preferences you express.
+The wage component can be replaced by universal basic income or its equivalent.
+The task component is automated.
+But the meaning component (the identity, the narrative, the community) has no obvious replacement.

 This is not unemployment.
 Unemployment is the absence of a job when jobs exist.
-The Sybilian condition is the absence of jobs as a category.
+The Sybilian condition is the absence of jobs as a category altogether.

-It is closer to the condition of the aristocrat — someone whose material needs are met without labor, who must therefore find meaning outside of production.
+It is closer to the condition of the aristocrat: someone whose material needs are met without labor, who must find meaning outside of production.
 But the aristocracy was small, defined against a mass who did work.
 When no one works, everyone is an aristocrat.
 Everyone must find meaning in something other than doing.

 Rate-setting is one answer.
 You matter because your preferences matter.
 You have influence over the world because your rates feed into the system.
 Your life has consequence because your values shape allocation.